-At certain times of the year you can see the following Wildlife, they are either native to New Zealand or are protected in New Zealand.
+At certain times of the year you can see these birds, which are either native to New Zealand or are protected in New Zealand.

-Spur Winged Plover – for the last 2 years we have a pair of Plover’s that lay and raise their chicks here in the grounds.
+For the last 2 years we have a pair of plovers that lay and raise their chicks here in the grounds.
 They nest on the ground, generally laying the eggs in July/August.
-Once hatched the chicks feed themselves and at times of extreme weather conditions take shelter, undermum or dad, for protection from the cold.
+Once hatched, the chicks feed themselves and at times of extreme weather conditions take shelter, under Mum or Dad, for protection from the cold.

-Tui – The trees planted are native Kowhia trees, in spring when in flower we have tui’s feeding on the nectar of these flowers.
-There can be anything up to 60 Tui in a tree at certain times during daylight hours.
+The trees planted are native kowhai trees, in spring when in flower we have tui feeding on the nectar of these flowers.
+There can be anything up to 60 tui in a tree at certain times during daylight hours.

-(Warou) Swallows – We currently have 2 nesting pair of Swallows, 1 pair lay and raise their young in July – August, fledging in about September/November, with the second pair laying then raising the young November - December , with the chicks fledging in January/February.
-The nests that they build are a marvel and how they manage to raise up to 5 chicks in the nest is beyond me.
+We currently have two nesting pair of swallows.
+One pair lay and raise their young in July/August, fledging in about September/November, with the second pair laying then raising the young November/December, with the chicks fledging in January/February.
+The nests that they build are a marvel and how they manage to raise up to five chicks in the nest is beyond me.

-Ruru (Morepork) the unexpected -We had guests check in, on dusk, one autumn evening, a Morepork was discovered between the front grill and radiator of the car – it must have seen a tasty bug and got itself in – but could not get out.
-Phoning the DOC bird lady, we finally had to dismantle the front grill of the car to extract the Morepork, who after a few moments rest flew away unharmed.
-(The car grill was reassembled.)
+We had guests check in, on dusk, one autumn evening and a morepork was discovered between the front grill and radiator of their car.
+It must have seen a tasty bug and got itself in, but could not get out.
+We phoned the DOC bird lady, but we finally had to dismantle the front grill of the car to extract the morepork, who after a few moments rest flew away unharmed (the car grill was reassembled).